WeConnectArchive/WeWorkSandbox-wem2k-server/README.md

      responds with two modifications which we will explain below.
 Relative paths are assumed to be relative from the current working directory of the node server, this is usually the root of the the repository.
-* `recordTarget`: This mode cannot be used in conjunction with `serverConfig` or `responseGenerator`.
-Record target specifies the endpoint to proxy all requests to, and will cause resulting mocks to be written out to `recordingFilepath`.
+* `recordTarget`: This mode **cannot** be used in conjunction with `serverConfig` or `responseGenerator`.
+Record target specifies the endpoint to proxy all requests to.
+All resulting mocks to be written out to `recordingFilepath`.
 * `recordingFilepath`: Only valid if `recordTarget` is set.
 Defaults to `./tmp/record-output-<timestamp>.js` if not configured explicitly.